AlejandroCampo86/DAOchallenge/README.md

 - install dependencies in the front-end DAO\dao-frontend> npm install
-	Contract addresses are included in the .env(Remember to change if you decide to deploy a different contract)
+	(Contract addresses are included in the .env.
+Remember to change if you decide to deploy a different contract)

 - install backend dependencies
 	DAO\dao-backend> npm install (will install express, axios and dotenv)